Warrior>What is a warrior?

 People are not born warriors; they must become warriors.
 Becoming a warrior is not as easy as completing a couple of months of military basic training.
 Although basic training is the first step in warrior training, it is not when a warrior’s training first begins.
 Training to become a warrior begins in infancy.
 Everything a child experiences and learns during his or her early years and years of growth helps determine whether the child will grow into a warrior or just another ordinary person.
 Warriors know early in their life that they are protectors.

-Practically anyone may be trained to be soldier, marine, sailor, etc. but only an elite few can become warriors.
+Practically anyone may be trained to be a soldier, marine, sailor, etc. but only an elite few can become warriors.
 Warriors are the ones who are trained to fight, can fight, have the will to fight, and, most of all, they view fighting as what they were always meant to do.
 Ordinary military personnel carry out their assigned duties to the best of their abilities, and, if those duties involve fighting, they will fight to the best of their abilities.
 Sometimes during their fighting, they are thrown into situations that demand heroic acts.
 When this occurs, most will do what is required and thus become heroes, either while alive or posthumously.
-Whereas warriors to not wait to be sent into harm’s way, they enthusiastically put themselves in harm’s way.
+Whereas warriors do not wait to be sent into harm’s way, they enthusiastically put themselves in harm’s way.
 They volunteer to fight and relish the time when they can fight.
 Warriors fight because that is what warriors do.

 Most people in the United States realize that warriors are needed to wage wars, but some people have a distorted view of cause and effect.
 They think that warriors cause the effect of war.
 They think that if warriors were to cease to exist, there would be no war.
 A saying heard during the Vietnam War era was “What if they gave a war and nobody came?”